 If you are unable to search for remote assets from the Content Finder, then ensure that the required roles and permissions are in place.

-If you are unable to access the remote DAM deployment from the local Sites deployment, ensure that cross-site cookies are allowed.
-If cross-site cookies are blocked the two deployments of Experience Manager may not authenticate.
+If you are unable to access the remote DAM deployment from the local Sites deployment, ensure that cross-site cookies are allowed and same site cookie support is configured.
+If cross-site cookies are blocked the deployments of Experience Manager may not authenticate.
 For example, Google Chrome in Incognito mode may block third-party cookies.
 To allow cookies in Chrome browser, click the ‘eye’ icon in the address bar, navigate to Site Not Working > Blocked, select the Remote DAM URL, and allow login-token cookie.
-Alternately, see help about how to enable third-party cookies.
+Alternately, see how to enable third-party cookies.

 If remote references are not retrieved and results in an error message, check if Sites deployment is available and check for network connectivity issues.
 Retry later to check.
 Assets deployment attempts twice to establish connection with Sites deployment and then reports a failure.